-Cite sources in the text as Smith (1999) or Smith and Jones (2000) or (Smith and Jones 2000; Gabriel et al. 1998) (the latter when there are three or more authors).
+Cite sources in the text as Smith (1999) or Smith and Jones (2000) or (Gabriel et al. 1998; Smith and Jones 2000) (the latter when there are three or more authors).
 There should be no comma between author and date.
+References should be cited in chronological order from the oldest to the most recent.

 In the "Literature Cited" section, show sources alphabetically by the first author's surname, and secondarily in chronological order with earliest dates first.
 Provide surnames and first initials of all authors; do not use "et al." for multi-authored works.
 No source should appear in the "Literature Cited" section unless it is specifically cited in the text, tables, or figure captions.
 Personal communications and unpublished documents should not be included in the "Literature Cited" section but may be cited in the text in parentheses; use footnotes only when parentheses will not suffice.
 Abbreviate journal titles to match BIOSYS usage.
-Each source must be complete according to the following guidelines:
+Each source must be complete according to the following guidelines.
+Please note that initials follow the primary author's surname, but for secondary authors initials come before the surnames: